node-xmpp/node-xmpp.github.io/_posts/2014-03-15-nodexmppclient.md

 * __oauth2_auth__ [String]: OAuth2 namespace e.g. used for logging into google talk
 * __api_key__ [String]: For logging into Facebook XMPP account
 * __access_token__ [String]: For logging into Facebook XMPP account
-* __wait__ [String]: The HTTPBIND wait value.
+* __wait__ [String]: The HTTP-BIND wait value (in seconds).
 This is the time the server will wait before returning an empty result for a request.
 Default is 10 seconds.

 # Basic Example